Revised and Approved by the Board of Directors 7 December 2016

 Sec.
 3. Meetings.

 a) A simple majority of the members of the Board of Directors shall constitute a quorum.
-The act of a majority of the Directors present at a meeting at which a quorum is present shall be the act of the Board of Directors, unless the act of a greater number is required by law or by two thirds majority to change these bylaws.
+The act of a majority of the Directors present at a meeting at which a quorum is present shall be the act of the Board of Directors unless the act of a greater number is required by law or by a two-thirds majority to change these bylaws.
 Directors may attend a meeting by telephonic or similar equipment by means of which all persons participating can hear each other.
 Meetings of the Board of Directors shall be held not less than four times per year.
 Notice for each meeting of the Board of Directors shall be issued not less than thirty (30) days prior to the time appointed for such meeting.

 b) Special meetings of the Board of Directors may be called by the Chair or the CEO/President, or by the majority of the voting Directors then in office who may fix any place as the place for holding any special meeting.
 Notice of any special meeting shall be given at least two (2) days previous thereto by written notice delivered personally or sent by mail, e-mail or facsimile to each Director.
 The purpose of the special meeting shall be stated in the meeting notice.